Nord-Audnedal Municipality

-Nord-Audnedal (historic: Nordre Undal) is a former municipality that was located in the old Vest-Agder county in Norway.
+Nord-Audnedal (historic spelling: Nordre Undal) is a former municipality that was located in the old Vest-Agder county in Norway.
 The 195.8 km2 municipality existed from 1845 until its dissolution in 1911.
 It was located along the river Audna in the Audnedalen valley in the present-day municipalities of Lyngdal and Lindesnes in Agder county.
 The administrative centre was the village of Vigmostad where Vigmostad Church is located.

 History

-The municipality of Nord-Undal was established in 1845 when the old municipality of Undal was divided into Sør-Undal (population: 3,893) and Nord-Undal (population: 802).
+The municipality of Nordre Undal was established in 1845 when the old municipality of Undal was divided into Sør-Undal (population: 3,893) and Nordre Undal (population: 802).
 The name Undal was changed to Audnedal in the early 20th century.
 On 1 January 1911, Nord-Audnedal ceased to exist when it was divided into two separate municipalities: Konsmo (population: 782) and Vigmostad (population: 923).

+Name

+The municipality (originally the parish) is named after the Audnedalen valley (Auðnudalr).
+The prefix nord means "northern" since it is the northern part of the valley.
+The first element of the name is the genitive case of the river name Auðna (now Audna).
+The river name is derived from the word auðn which means "destruction" or "wasteland" (because of the flooding that often happens along the river).
+The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Nordre Undal (an older version of the valley name that was a shortened and corrupted version of the original Old Norse name).
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nord-Audnedal.
+This more modern name was introduced to bring back the historical spelling of the name.

+Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.